About Vaccinations

 Retrospective recording of vaccination data

-If vaccination information has not been submitted or recorded, you can ask the centre where you received the vaccine to submit the information for inclusion in the service.
+If vaccination information has not been submitted or recorded, you may ask to have hit retropspectively recorded.
+Here is how you to do it:

 You have the right to have childhood vaccines dating from 1995 onwards recorded retrospectively.